Sooner or later, your dad or boyfriend is going to suggest a camping trip.

 4 – The Water Stuff

 As tempting as it may be to suddenly start drinking the water from the babbling brook just over there, you would be wise to hold off until you had a chance to clean that water up a tad.
 Naturally, you would have stocked up on bottled water before you left home, but in case you skipped that part to save on storage, you could get around it with a water filtration system or treatment tablets.
-Either way, you won’t go thirsty, and at least the water will be safe to drink.
+I bring a lifestraw on every trip as a backup.

 5 – The Footwear